codeaudit/jump-qa/README.md

 Calcaulates TFIDF of terms in a corpus for each document.

 ###NeuralNet
 Library for neural networks; to be used in JumpQA heuristics.
+This will eventually be moved to be its own project.

 ###Random
 A library which includes an ArrayList which iterates randomly.